-If you are using See Chang

-Host Access Management Server Information about setting up Reflection to use centrally managed sessions.
-You car the mai specifyi

-Using Micro Focus Management and . ,
+If you are using See Host Access Management Server Information about setting up Reflection to use centrally managed sessions.
+Using Micro Focus Management and Security Server

-Security Server You car

 CUSTOMIZING REFLECTION SESSIONS

 You can set up and customize session files that use custom keyboard maps, controls, themes, and other settings.
 To customize these settings, see Create and Customize Session Documents.